-The great and the good of Yorkshire will have their moment in the spotlight as the annual Queen’s Birthday Honours list is revealed.
+The great and good of Yorkshire awarded in Queen's Birthday Honours

 Professor Chris Husbands, vice-chancellor of Sheffield Hallam University, has received a knighthood for services to higher education as fellow academics, police officers, charity stalwarts, campaigners and community leaders from across the region are also named as medal-winners.

 Peter Lawrence, the father of missing York woman Claudia Lawrence, was awarded an OBE for services to the families of missing persons.